cortexproject/cortex/docs/blocks-storage/querier.md

 Given a query, the querier analyzes the `start` and `end` time range to compute a list of all known blocks containing at least 1 sample within this time range.
 Given the list of blocks, the querier then computes a list of store-gateway instances holding these blocks and sends a request to each matching store-gateway instance asking to fetch all the samples for the series matching the `query` within the `start` and `end` time range.

 The request sent to each store-gateway contains the list of block IDs that are expected to be queried, and the response sent back by the store-gateway to the querier contains the list of block IDs that were actually queried.
 This list may be a subset of the requested blocks, for example due to recent blocks resharding event (ie. last few seconds).
-The querier runs a consistency check on responses received from the store-gateways to ensure all expected blocks have been queried; if not, the querier retries to fetch samples from missing blocks from different store-gateways (if the `-experimental.store-gateway.replication-factor` is greater than `1`) and if the consistency check fails after all retries, the query execution fails as well (correctness is always guaranteed).
+The querier runs a consistency check on responses received from the store-gateways to ensure all expected blocks have been queried; if not, the querier retries to fetch samples from missing blocks from different store-gateways (if the `-store-gateway.replication-factor` is greater than `1`) and if the consistency check fails after all retries, the query execution fails as well (correctness is always guaranteed).

 If the query time range covers a period within `-querier.query-ingesters-within` duration, the querier also sends the request to all ingesters, in order to fetch samples that have not been uploaded to the long-term storage yet.